Britain to ease listing rules to buttress London after Brexit

 By Huw Jones

-LONDON, March 2 (Reuters) - Britain will "modernise" its listing rules to attract more high-growth and "blank cheque" SPAC company flotations to London, Finance Minister Rishi Sunak said on Tuesday.
+LONDON, March 2 (Reuters) - Britain will modernise its listing rules to attract more high-growth and "blank cheque" SPAC company flotations to London, Finance Minister Rishi Sunak said after a government-backed review said the capital was on the back foot after Brexit.

 The London Stock Exchange is facing tougher competition from NYSE and Nasdaq in New York, and from Euronext in Amsterdam since Britain fully left the European Union on Dec.
 31.

 In a bid to keep London globally competitive after Brexit, Sunak commissioned a review of listings rules last November.
-It was led by former European Commissioner Jonathan Hill and will publish its recommendations on Wednesday.
+It was led by former European Commissioner Jonathan Hill and published its recommendations on Wednesday.

 "The review has more than delivered and I'm keen we move quickly to consult on its recommendations, cementing the UK's reputation at the front of global financial services," Sunak said in a statement.